sveltejs/svelte/site/content/docs/01-component-format.md

 2. The `.subscribe` method must return an unsubscribe function.
 Calling an unsubscribe function must stop its subscription, and its corresponding subscription function must not be called again by the store.
 3. A store may *optionally* contain a `.set` method, which must accept as its argument a new value for the store, and which synchronously calls all of the store's active subscription functions.
 Such a store is called a *writable store*.

+For interoperability with RxJS Observables, the `.subscribe` method is also allowed to return an object with an `.unsubscribe` method, rather than return the unsubscription function directly.
+Note however that unless `.subscribe` synchronously calls the subscription (which is not required by the Observable spec), Svelte will see the value of the store as `undefined` until it does.

 ### &lt;script context="module"&gt;